crate/crate/docs/concepts/clustering.rst

 The cluster state is versioned and all nodes in a cluster keep a copy of the latest cluster state.
 However, only a single node in the cluster -- the *master node* -- is allowed to change the state at runtime.
-This node is elected by all nodes in the cluster.

 Settings, metadata, and routing ................................